 Independence.
 Accomplishment.
 Employment.

 We partner with clients who have experienced challenges finding or keeping a job due to symptoms of a mental illness.
 Our goal is to help clients find and keep a job in the community that aligns with their interests, skills, abilities, and experiences.
 Employment builds a sense of accomplishment, hope, and self-respect.
-Working removes people from isolation and builds connections with others, helping create new friendships and supports.
-And don’t forget the paycheck!
+Work removes people from isolation and builds new connections, friendships, and supports.

 What is the first question you ask someone, the first time you meet?